Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Further Experiments and Implementation Details

 \textbf{Non-extrapolating controller.} Similarly to the pendulum control experiments (\cf~\cref{app:experiments:details:nn:pend}), to obtain a non-extrapolating controller baselines for \cref{fig:pend_and_quad_experiments_main,fig:quad_experiments_add_unseen_initial_states,fig:quad_experiments_dist}, we trained controllers using a modified objective instead of the standard training cost.
 In addition to the cost over initial states seen in training, the modified objective includes an “adversarial'' cost term over initial states unseen in training, for which the target state is set to be $\bar{\xbf} = (0, 0, 0, 0, \ldots, 0)$ (as opposed to the original target state $\xbf^* = (0, 0, 1, 0, \ldots, 0)$).
 Specifically, for a coefficient $\lambda = 0.1$, the modified objective is given by:

-where $\trainstates \subset \R^{12}$ is the set of initial states seen in training, $\U \subset \R^{12} \setminus \trainstates$ is the set of initial states used for evaluating extrapolation to initial states unseen in training, $\cost (\cdot \,; \trainstates)$ is defined by \cref{eq:quad_cost}, $\xbf_h \in \R^{12}$ evolves according to \cref{eq:quad_state_dynamics} with $\ubf_{h - 1} = \pi_\wbf ( \xbf_{h - 1} )$, for $h \in [H]$, the cost weights are $\alpha_1 = \alpha_2 = \alpha_3 = 1$ and $\alpha_4 = \cdots = \alpha_{12} = 0.1$, and $\xbf_h [d], \bar{\xbf} [d]$ denote the $d$'th entries of $\xbf_h, \bar{\xbf}$, respectively.
+where $\trainstates \subset \R^{12}$ is the set of initial states seen in training, $\U \subset \R^{12} \setminus \trainstates$ is the set of initial states used for evaluating extrapolation to initial states unseen in training, $\cost (\cdot \,; \trainstates)$ is defined by \cref{eq:quad_cost}, $\xbf_h \in \R^{12}$ evolves according to \cref{eq:quad_state_dynamics_1,eq:quad_state_dynamics_2,eq:quad_state_dynamics_3,eq:quad_state_dynamics_4} with $\ubf_{h - 1} = \pi_\wbf ( \xbf_{h - 1} )$, for $h \in [H]$, the cost weights are $\alpha_1 = \alpha_2 = \alpha_3 = 1$ and $\alpha_4 = \cdots = \alpha_{12} = 0.1$, and $\xbf_h [d], \bar{\xbf} [d]$ denote the $d$'th entries of $\xbf_h, \bar{\xbf}$, respectively.
 For each of~\cref{fig:pend_and_quad_experiments_main,fig:quad_experiments_add_unseen_initial_states,fig:quad_experiments_dist}, we trained five controllers with this modified objective, using different random seeds, and selected the one attaining the lowest training cost.

 \textbf{Optimization.} In all experiments, the training cost was minimized via the Adam optimizer~\cite{kingma2015adam} with default $\beta_1, \beta_2$ coefficients and learning rate $3 \cdot 10^{-4}$.
 Optimization proceeded until the training objective did not improve by at least $10^{-5}$ over $5,\!000$ consecutive iterations or $75,\!000$ iterations elapsed.
 The final controller in each run was taken to be that which achieved the lowest training cost across the iterations.
+We carried out five training runs with different random seeds, over both the standard and modified objectives, and chose to display the policy gradient controller that attained the median cost measure of extrapolation, and as a baseline the non-extrapolating controller that attained the lowest training cost.

 \textbf{Computing the normalized cost measure of extrapolation.} The normalized cost measure of extrapolation was computed according to the process described in \cref{app:experiments:details:nn:pend} for the pendulum control experiments.